Our Founder

 37 years later...

-The racism that is embedded in many parts of our healthcare system – particularly in the area of maternal care – continues to rear its head.
+Systemic barriers that are embedded in many parts of our healthcare system – particularly in the area of maternal care – continue to rear its head.
 According to national surveys commissioned by the National Partnership for Women and Families, a Washington, D.C.-based nonprofit that advocates for women’s health, Black women are more likely than white women to report a lack of autonomy when it came to decisions during labor and delivery.
 We are far more likely to see our preferences and concerns about birth disregarded by the healthcare professionals around us.

 Stephanie Spencer, city background